tobiasoh/CoxBVS-SL/BayesSurv/README.md

 # BayesSurv

-This is a R/Rcpp pakcage **BayesSurv** for a Bayesian Cox model with graph-structured selection priors for sparse identification of omics features predictive of survival ([Madjar et al., 2021](https://doi.org/10.1186/s12859‐021‐04483‐z)) and its extension with the use a fixed graph via a Markov Random Field (MRF) prior for capturing known structure of omics features.
+This is a R/Rcpp package **BayesSurv** for a Bayesian Cox model with graph-structured selection priors for sparse identification of omics features predictive of survival ([Madjar et al., 2021](https://doi.org/10.1186/s12859‐021‐04483‐z)) and its extension with the use of a fixed graph via a Markov Random Field (MRF) prior for capturing known structure of omics features, e.g. disease-specific pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.

 ## Installation